craignicholson/mspeakexample/README.md

 Oct 28 16:07:07 amp-linux haproxy[10543]: 192.168.97.149:61420 [28/Oct/2016:16:06:58.854] http-in backend_servers/amp-ha2 5920/0/11/2927/8884 200 37487 - - ---- 1/1/0/0/0 0/0 "GET /MultiSpeak/416/1/MDM_Server.asmx HTTP/1.1"
 ```

+# Demo Example
+## Show  HAProxy Setup
+> ssh root@10.87.1.95
+> 3lects01ve!

+Explain the config and how we add new server to the load...

+## Show the two web servers or IIS Apps

+* amp-ha1
+* amp-ha2

+Clear the logs
+C:\MultiSpeakBroker\Log

+Show or clear the Nlog files.

+## Clear Mongo
+> mongo 10.86.1.34
+MongoDB shell version: 3.2.10
+connecting to: 10.86.1.34/test

+> show dbs
+CVR                   45.932GB
+MultiSpeakBroker       0.078GB
+MultiSpeakBrokerLoad   0.078GB
+admin                  0.078GB
+local                  0.078GB
+> use MultiSpeakBrokerLoad
+switched to db MultiSpeakBrokerLoad
+>

+> use MultiSpeakBrokerLoad
+switched to db MultiSpeakBrokerLoad
+> show collections
+BrokeredRequest
+CompanyReadSource
+Subscriber
+User
+Vendor
+system.indexes

+> db.BrokeredRequest.find().count()
+106

+> db.BrokeredRequest.remove({})
+WriteResult({ "nRemoved" : 106 })

+>

+## Tests

+### 100% Up time
+View the Results
+* amp-ha1 and amp-ha2 logs should have only even or odd values in each log file

+### Kill
+stop amp-ha2 (stop) around 10th request
+restart around 90th request...

+View the Results
+* amp-ha1 should be even or odd up to 10th request and then have all the requests.
+and amp-ha2 should start picking up records around 100th requests.

+The idea to take home is to show the count in the database and show we have not lost any data.

 # References
 * http://www.slideshare.net/haproxytech/haproxy-best-practice
 * HA High Availability - https://www.digitalocean.com/community/tutorials/an-introduction-to-haproxy-and-load-balancing-concepts